gurnoornatt/vocalbuddy/README.md

 - Speech recognition and synthesis
 - Reward system with stars and XP
 - Customizable settings for different learning needs
-- Waitlist system with referral program

-## Waitlist System

-The application includes a comprehensive waitlist system:

-- Users can join the waitlist with their email
-- Each user gets a unique referral code
-- Users can share their referral link to invite others
-- For every 3 successful referrals, users move up 100 positions in the waitlist
-- Email notifications are sent when users join the waitlist
-- Admin dashboard to manage and monitor the waitlist

 ## Tech Stack